farport-academy/website-project/README.md

 ## Getting Started
 1. Clone the repository
 2. Run `npm install`
-3. Run `npm dev` to start the development server
+3. Run `npm run dev` to start the development server
 4. Open `http://localhost:3000` on your browser

 ## Development